 We know privacy is a real concern with online therapy.
 As mentioned above, there are several measures you can take to ensure you’re in a private environment, and we can assure you our online therapists are taking the same precautions to treat your session as much like an in-office visit as possible.
 And in many cases, your counselor is in their office setting seeing you in your virtual one.

 We also understand there can be concern about online platforms.
 Online therapy is typically only delivered through platforms designed for this purpose.
-However, during the COVID-19 health crisis, telehealth providers in the state of Ohio have been asked to spread the bandwidth, so to speak, by also using other, more common options, such as FaceTime, which you may see other mental health care practices using.
-At Blue Boat Counseling we use a HIPAA compliant telehealth platform through our communication system, so you can be sure your therapy sessions are private.
+And at Blue Boat Counseling we use a HIPAA compliant telehealth platform through our communication system, so you can be sure your therapy sessions are private.
 Your counselor will provide information and the easy steps to get started.

 I’m worried it’s just not the same as in-person therapy.